enricd/eae_ipld_project/README.md

 The main steps of this project and their grades are:

-1. `60%` - Complete the 3 Notebook to develop every sub project.
+1. `60%` - Complete the 3 Notebooks to develop every sub project.
 To start working with them, fork this repository and clone it in your computer using Git (or at least download it).

-2. `10%` - Complete the main page of the web application with your basic information and deploy the web application in the Streamlit Cloud.
+2. `10%` - Complete the main page of the web application with your basic information and deploy it in the Streamlit Cloud.

 3. `30%` - Complete the following 3 pages of the web application with the code logic that you developed on the Notebooks, then update the changes to the online version.